 The Higher Executive Officer Test is often administered through platforms like Cut-e (AON) and SOVA, both of which are widely used in the recruitment process for Irish Civil Service roles.
 These platforms feature adaptive difficulty, meaning the difficulty of each question adjusts based on your answers.

-Our JobTestPrep Higher Executive Officer PrepPack provides targeted training for both Cut-e and SOVA, ensuring you're fully prepared for whichever platform may be used in your recruitment process.
+Our JobTestPrep Higher Executive Officer PrepPack provides targeted training for both Cut-e and SOVA, ensuring you're fully prepared for whichever platform may be used in your promotion competition.

 Practise tests, drills, and more in both the Cut-e / AON and SOVA styles, ensuring you're ready for test day!

-Managed by the Public Appointments Service (PAS), the Irish Civil Service Higher Executive Officer selection process is multi-staged.
+Managed by the Public Appointments Service (PAS) as an interdepartmental promotion competition, the Irish Civil Service Higher Executive Officer selection process is multi-staged and open only to eligible serving civil servants.

 The interview itself can be an intimidating experience, but with the right preparation, you can approach it with confidence.
-Generally, the interview focuses on assessing key competencies that are vital for the HEO role, such as organisation, clarity in communication, the ability to manage complex situations, and professionalism.
+Generally, the interview focuses on assessing the core HEO competencies vital for the role, such as organisation, clarity in communication, the ability to manage complex situations, and professionalism.

 Here are some key tips to feeling confident in the interview: